Washington State University

 BUSINESS POLICIES AND PROCEDURES MANUAL

 Renting University Facilities, Equipment or Services

-Business and Finance enters into agreements on behalf of WSU to
+Finance and Administration enters into agreements on behalf of WSU to

 provide services or to rent University facilities or space to non-University